mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 or examples see the book , a
 The playful context of the game's magic circle can facilitate participants to adapt norms and rules to their own playing styles.
 Through this lens, the interaction of playtesting, code playgrounds and a sandbox of game patterns emerge as a key practices to facilitate and maintain learner agency.
 The discussion of the next chapter explores the intersection of these elements in more detail. -->

 ### Summary of this section

-#### CCRREEPP pedagogy as a synthesis of the strands explored in this research.

-There is a value of attempting to integrate the holistic approach outlined in this research by unifying the strands of part one and part two of this chapter.
-To do this the structural element of the REEPP framework would need to be augmented with the socio-cultural elements explored in part two.
-To do this, I propose the complex but logical acronym: collaborative, culturally responsive remix enabled elective pattern patching (CCRREEPP).
-In this cultural context the process of patching also references the process of repertoire blending outlined above.

 #### Summary on discussion on designing for agency